aerogear-attic/aerogear-aerodoc-backend/readme.md

 ================================

 This backend application is a showcase / quickstart part of Aerogear's Unified Push facilities.
 This Application shows how a business specific App can interact with [aerogear-unified-push-server](https://github.com/aerogear/aerogear-unified-push-server) .
-IT shows how it can use the  [aerogear-unified-push-java-client](https://github.com/aerogear/aerogear-unified-push-java-client) to send Unified Messages to the push server.
+It shows how it can use the  [aerogear-unified-push-java-client](https://github.com/aerogear/aerogear-unified-push-java-client) to send Unified Messages to the push server.

 # Description of the Application